Discover Monastic Life

 Monastic communities practice, preserve, and share the Buddha’s teachings on the three higher trainings—ethical conduct, concentration, and wisdom.
 It is our full-time focus.

 To date there are very few places for Western nuns and monks to train and live.
 For Buddhism to develop deep roots in the United States, and thrive for generations to come, monasteries are essential.
-They are a resource for creating peace in a chaotic world.
+They are a resource for promoting the universal values of love, compassion, and wisdom for people of all faiths and walks of life.

 Monastics get lots of questions